mbebenita/Broadway/README.markdown

 Running the demo:

-Open Demo/broadway.html in Firefox Nightly (w/ Type Inference).
+Open Demo/broadway.html in Firefox Nightly (it will run significantly slower in previous versions, due to JavaScript engine improvements that are not yet in a stable release, namely Type Inference.
+These improvements will reach the stable release soon).

 Building the demo: